openvswitch/ovs/Documentation/internals/contributing/coding-style.rst

 Before each function definition, write a comment that describes the function's purpose, including each parameter, the return value, and side effects.
-References to argument names should be given in single-quotes, e.g. 'arg'.
+References to argument names should be given in single-quotes, e.g. ``'arg'``.
 The comment should not include the function name, nor need it follow any formal structure.
 The comment does not need to describe how a function does its work, unless this information is needed to use the function correctly (this is often better done with comments *inside* the function).